rax-register/rax-register.github.io/_posts/2020-07-10-htb-grandpa.md

 ![](/images/grandpa/2. nmap.png)

-We see Port 80 open and that's it.
+We see port 80 open and that's it.
 Microsoft IIS 6.0.
 Let's Google that:

     https://en.wikipedia.org/wiki/Internet_Information_Services